lleewwiiss/Distributed-Tensorflow-Template/README.md

   ```

-- Update the prediction and serving outputs for your model
+- Update the prediction and serving outputs for your model.
 ```python
 # TODO: update model predictions
 predictions = {